 Request for Proposals (RFP) - A Best Value Procurement tool used to acquire professional and other services where the scope of work may not be well defined and cost is not the sole factor in determining the award.
 All criteria by which the bidders will be evaluated must be contained within the bid document.

-Requisition - A written or electronic request by an agency for the purchase of commodities and services.
+Requisition - An electronic request in wvOASIS by an agency for the purchase of commodities and services.